-To access the private hospitals, you can just walk in and pay upfront for everything you need, but if you’ve got any experience with hospital bills in Hong Kong you’ll know they’re more than a little pricey.
+To access the private hospitals, you can just walk in and pay upfront for everything you need, but if you’ve got any experience with hospital bills in Hong Kong, you’ll know they’re more than a little pricey.

-Private health insurance can help to cover all or some of your hospital bills, follow-up procedures, and outpatient appointments.
+Private health insurance can help cover all or some of your hospital bills, follow-up procedures, and outpatient appointments.
 Not sure if you need medical insurance?
 Let’s look at the pros and cons of private health insurance.

 Pros of having private health insurance in Hong Kong

 - Waiting times are shorter for private hospitals and clinics

 - You’ll likely be covered for a private room rather than be in a wardroom for overnight stays